Phoeb2/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print the type of a file named iamafile which will be in the /tmp directory when we will run your script
+Create a symbolic link to /bin/ls, named __ls__ in the current working directory